heidichen90/expense-tracker/README.md

     npm run dev

-if you dont have nodemon
+if you don't have nodemon

     npm run start